 Becoming an active stand-up paddle boarding enthusiast or if you work SUP into your exercise routine it can be fun and adventurous.
 Unfortunately, having too much fun on the water will inevitably result in damage to your board.

 With ample time and the appropriate supplies, you can fix minor dings, punctures, and scratches yourself before they become bigger issues.
-Here’s what you need to know to repair your board and some signs that a new board should be in your near future.
+Here’s what you need to know to repair your soft top board and some signs that a new board should be in your near future.

 Inflatables and hard boards are the two basic styles of SUPs on the market.
 Your choice between the two depends on a variety of factors that include your main paddling location, experience level, and budget.